Idan-Levin/target-shopping-automation/README.md

    - `/order-placed` - Triggers a new shopping run with the current shopping list
    - `/target-checkout <run_id>` - Initiates checkout for a completed shopping run

-3. The Slack app will need to call the StageHand API endpoints:
+3. The Python Slack app will need to call the StageHand API endpoints:
    - POST to `/trigger-shopping-run` when the `/order-placed` command is used
-   - POST to `/checkout/:runId` when the `/target-checkout` command is used
+   - POST to `/checkout/:runId` when the `/target-checkout <run_id>` command is used

 ## Error Handling